enkidevs/curriculum/spreadsheets/introduction/spreadsheets-shortcuts/navigation-shortcuts.md

 ### `Ctrl + Home` - `⌘ + Fn + Left Arrow`

-Go to the first cell of the sheet which is the top left most cell.
+Go to the first cell of the sheet, ie. the top left-most cell.

 ### `End` - `Fn + Right Arrow`